duanwujie/debian-policy-chinese/README.md

 + [Debconf Specification](https://www.debian.org/doc/packaging-manuals/debconf_specification.html)
 + [Authoritative list of virtual package names](https://www.debian.org/doc/packaging-manuals/virtual-package-names-list.txt)

-These documents are maintained using the [Policy changes process](./Process.md), and the current state of all change proposals is tracked using the [debian-policy BTS](https://bugs.debian.org/src:debian-policy).
+These documents are maintained using the Policy changes process (see final appendix to policy), and the current state of all change proposals is tracked using the
+[debian-policy BTS](https://bugs.debian.org/src:debian-policy).

 ## Get involved